96boards/website/_product/ce/mediatek-x20/README.md

     core ARM Cortex-A53 processors operating at up to 1.4GHz and a Mali T880 GPU operating at up to 800MHz.
 description: |-
     The Mediatek X20 Development Board is a 96Boards compliant community board based on the MediaTek X20 series of SoCs.
-#product_title: Mediatek X20 Development Board
+#title: Mediatek X20 Development Board
 display_product: true
 #permalink: /product/mediatek-x20/
 product_tab_menu: